dam4rus/zj-git-branch/README.md

 zellij pipe --plugin https://github.com/dam4rus/zj-git-branch/releases/download/v0.1.0/zellij-git-branch.wasm --name cwd "/path/to/directory"
 ```

+### Switching between branch types

+By default local branches are listed.
+Pressing the `tab` key switches between listing local and remote branches.

 ### Selecting a branch

 Up and down arrow keys can be used to select a branch from the list.

 ### Filtering branches

 Filter branches by simply typing the branch's name.

-NOTE: At the moment the branches are filtered if their name does not starts with the input.
-This will change in the feature to be more intelligent.
+The plugin uses fuzzy matching to filter branches.

 ### Switching to a branch

-Pressing `enter` will switch to the selected branch.
+Pressing `enter` with a local branch selected will switch to that branch.
+Pressing `enter` with a remote branch selected will create a local tracking branch for that specific remote branch.
 An error will be displayed if switching has failed for some reason.

 ### Creating a branch

-Pressing `ctrl+c` will create a branch with the input field's value as it's name.
+Pressing `ctrl+c` will create a local branch with the input field's value as it's name.
+Creating remote branches are not possible at the moment.

 ### Refreshing branch

-Branches can be reloaded with `ctrl+r`
+Branches can be reloaded with `ctrl+r`.

 ### Deleting a branch

 The selected branch can be deleted by pressing `ctrl+d`.
 If the branch cannot be deleted an error will be displayed.
-A branch can be force deleted with `ctrl+x`
+A branch can be force deleted with `ctrl+x`.
+Remote branches cannot be deleted at the moment.

 ### Open log